The second scramble for Africa starts

 Uwe Hoering, a German researcher on development policy for several European NGOs, including the news letter Weltwirtschaft und Entwicklung (World Economy and Development), called these investments ‘‘a new form of agrarian colonialism”.

-In an interview with IPS, Hoering said that the land grab in Africa became evident in 2008 as a consequence of the recent run to so-called bio fuels and the price inflation and scarcity of food.
+In an interview with IPS, Hoering said that the land grab in Africa became evident in 2008 as a consequence of the recent run to so-called bio fuels and the inflation and scarcity of food.

 Although the investments are also targeting fertile land in other areas of the world, sub-Saharan Africa appears to be these investors’ main destination.
 The reasons are multiple.